ibm-cloud-docs/openwhisk/prep.md

   ```
   {: codeblock}

-4. To package your app as .zip, `cd` to you `test` directory and run the following command.
+4. To package your app as .zip, `cd` to your `test` directory and run the following command.
 In this example, the .zip archive is called `stranger.zip`.

   ```
   zip -r stranger.zip __main__.py helper.py